merovex-archival/merovex.github.io/_posts/2011-07-10-questions-about-the-domino-project.markdown

   creator: Malkav/Flickr
   url: http://www.flickr.com/photos/67025584@N00/2391828247/
   license: under CC BY 2.0
-  caption: "Dominos ready to fall."
+  caption: Dominos ready to fall.
 layout: post
-title: "Questions About the Domino Project"
+title: Questions About the Domino Project
 created_at: 2011-07-10 15:01
 modified_at: 2011-07-10 15:01
 published_at: 2011-07-10 15:01